 The Osler Library Research Travel Grant is endowed through the generosity of graduates of the Class of Medicine of 1936, and a $100,000 gift from the Pope-Jackson Fund.
 The grant recognises Dr. E.H.
 Bensley’s place in the history of the library.
 A former dean of the Faculty of Medicine, Dr. Bensley's later life was devoted to the history of medicine.
 He was affiliated with the Department of the History of Medicine (fore-runner of the present Department of Social Studies of Medicine) and taught the history of medicine to second year medical students.
 He also edited the Osler Library Newsletter and wrote extensively.
 His last book, “McGill Medical Luminaries,” was the first title to appear in the Osler Library Studies in the History of Medicine series.
 He was named Honourary Osler Librarian in 1979.

-Applicants should fill in the Osler Library Travel Grant Application Form and email (preferred), fax or post it and a cv to the address specified.
+Applicants should fill in the Osler Library Travel Grant Application Form and email (preferred), fax or post it and a CV to the address specified.

-The applications are considered by a Committee which gives preference to specific and clearly described projects.
+The applications are considered by a committee which gives preference to specific and clearly described projects.

-Applications for the 2015 grant must be received by December 31, 2014.
-Candidates will be informed of the results early in 2015.
+Applications for the 2017 grant must be received by December 31, 2016.

-Requests for further information should be addressed to:Christopher Lyons, Head Librarian, Osler Library of the History of Medicine
+Requests for further information should be addressed to:

-3655 Promenade Sir-William-Osler
+3655 Promenade Sir-William-Osler, 3rd Floor